Greg Orman: Political positions

-According to Kansas Democratic Party Chairwoman Joan Wagnon, Orman and the Democratic Party have similar views in support of certain gun restrictions, reproductive rights, and other matters.
+According to Kansas Democratic Party Chairwoman Joan Wagnon, Orman, and the Democratic Party have similar views in support of certain gun restrictions, reproductive rights, and other matters.
 Orman has described himself as "a problem solver, not a partisan" and describes his ideology as "fiscally responsible and socially tolerant".
 He supports "broad tax reform", is concerned about the impact entitlement spending is having on the federal deficit, and agrees with some of the ideas of former Republican House Budget Committee Chairman Paul Ryan.

 Orman has stated that he supports campaign finance reform, by proposing expansion of campaign finance disclosure rules and contribution restrictions.
 He also supports a constitutional amendment that would overturn the Citizens United decision.
 Orman has also proposed several reforms to campaign financing, including a ban on political action committees formed by congressional leaders and a ban on PAC donations from lobbyists to candidates.

 Orman has declined to indicate whether he would have voted for the Dodd–Frank Wall Street Reform and Consumer Protection Act.
-He did say, however, that "we need to relax the Dodd–Frank regulations that relate to community banks and region banks."
+He did say, however, that "we need to relax the Dodd-Frank regulations that relate to community banks and region banks."

 Orman indicated in 2014 that he would promote oil and gas development, stating, "I believe that we need to support continued oil and gas development."
 He also indicated he would support, "promoting fuels like compressed natural gas and liquid natural gas and electric vehicles..."

-Orman, a gun owner himself, supports universal background checks on gun sales.
-In an op-ed with Real Clear Politics Orman wrote, "I am a gun owner, and I certainly don’t want to impede those rights.
+Orman, a gun owner, and supports universal background checks on gun sales.
+In an op-ed with Real Clear Politics Orman wrote, "I am a gun owner, and I certainly don't want to impede those rights.
 But I also believe that we can proudly bear our arms and have responsible firearm laws.
-The safety of our children and citizens doesn’t have to be at odds with gun ownership.
-It doesn’t have to be mutually exclusive."
+The safety of our children and citizens doesn't have to be at odds with gun ownership.
+It doesn't have to be mutually exclusive."

 In 2014 while running for the U.S. Senate, Orman told the Lawrence Journal-World his views on the Patient Protection and Affordable Care Act, saying that, "I opposed the ACA (in 2009) because it did nothing to fix a broken system.
 We had a national crisis in health care before the Affordable Care Act passed, and that crisis still exists today.
 But instead of playing political games with this issue as Republicans and Democrats in Congress have done, I believe we need to focus on what Washington can actually do to ensure that health care is affordable for all Americans."

-He also has stated he supports maintaining or increasing border patrols to reduce the flow of illegal immigrants into the United States.
-In addition, he supports a path to citizenship for some of the illegal immigrants already in the country.
+He has stated he supports maintaining or increasing border patrols to reduce the flow of illegal immigrants into the United States.
+In addition, he supports a path to citizenship for some of the illegal immigrants already present in the country.

-On abortion, Orman is politically "pro-choice".
+On abortion, Orman is politically pro-choice.